 These guys are making this stuff up as they go along.
-In his book he explains how the number one used to be considered a prime number.
+In his book, he explains how the number one used to be considered a prime number.
 Now it’s not.
 If it were, the fundamental theorem of arithmetic would be incorrect.
 So instead of altering the definition, to say, excluding the number one.
 Mathematicians have decided one is not a prime number.

-I’ve even read in other books that some professors don’t even use the word number when referring to the number one.
+I’ve even read in other books that some professors don’t use the word number when referring to the number one.
 They call it a unit.
 A unit!

 To me, it’s like saying I’m not a person.
 I’m a human.

 I imagine a global conference where the greatest mathematical minds converge to vote on whether to keep calling number one a prime number.
 All the countries raise their hands in agreement to exclude the number one from the list of primes.
-Except, the Russians.
-They’re having none of it.
-They’re coughing into their hands saying “bullshit” cough, cough “bullshit”.
+Except, the Russians, they’re having none of it.
+They’re coughing into their hands saying “bullshit” cough, cough “bullshit.”

 Too funny.
-These math professors.
-They kill me.
+These math professors, they kill me.

-And that my friend is where the freedom lies.
+That, however, is where the freedom lies.

 The freedom of not having to meet anyone’s expectation.
-I have the luxury of making mistake after mistake with no one to tell me that I’m wasting time.
+I have the luxury of making mistake-after-mistake with no one to tell me that I’m wasting time.
 I can play with numbers and equations all day long.
 It’s all spray painted rainbows and unicorns.

-Until you get to proofs.
-Then things get more serious.
+Until you get to proofs, then things get more serious.
 And difficult.